Superstition is a belief based on fear or ignorance and not on the laws of science.

 An example of superstition is thinking it's bad luck to walk under a ladder.

-Origin of superstitionMiddle English supersticion from Middle French from Classical Latin superstitio, excessive fear of the gods, superstition, orig., a standing still over from superstare, to stand over from super-, super- + stare, to stand
+Origin of superstitionMiddle English supersticion from Middle French from Classical Latin superstitio, excessive fear of the gods, superstition, origin, originally , a standing still over from superstare, to stand over from super-, super- + stare, to stand

 - An irrational belief that an object, action, or circumstance not logically related to a course of events influences its outcome.